Roger Mayweather: Training career

 Roger Mayweather garnered national attention during and after Floyd Mayweather Jr. vs. Zab Judah on April 8, 2006.
 Near the conclusion of the tenth round, Judah hit Mayweather with a left hand that was clearly below the belt and followed up with a right-handed rabbit punch.
 After referee Richard Steele called time with five seconds remaining in the round, Roger Mayweather entered the ring, but was restrained by Steele.
 Judah's father and trainer, Yoel Judah, entered the ring and swung at Roger.
 Zab then went after Roger—taking a swing and grappling with him until security broke it up and cleared the ring.
 Roger was ejected, but the boxers finished the remaining two rounds, and Mayweather won by unanimous decision.
 Five days after the fight, the Nevada State Athletic Commission decided not to overturn the result of the bout, but Roger Mayweather was fined US $200,000 and suspended for one year.

 Controversy

 Mayweather was arrested in August 2009 in Las Vegas for allegedly attacking one of his former boxers, female boxer Melissa St. Vil.
 Mayweather allegedly hit her several times in the ribs, then tried to choke her, causing her to spit up blood when police arrived.
 Appearing on the HBO series 24/7, Mayweather admitted to choking St. Vil in an effort to restrain her, but denied that he physically struck her.

+Personal life

+Mayweather was born in Grand Rapids, Michigan, the son of Bernice (Ambrose) and Theartha Mayweather.
+He is a part of the Mayweather boxing family: his brothers are Floyd Mayweather Sr. and Jeff Mayweather, and his nephew is Floyd Mayweather Jr.